Introduction to Integration concepts for Oracle Identity Management suite

 The Forgot Password flow allows users to reset their password after successfully answering all challenge questions.

 In this scenario, the user is at the Access Manager Login page and clicks the Forgot Password link.
-Access Manager redirects the user to the Oracle Identity ManagerForgot Password URL, and passes the destination URL to which Oracle Identity Manager must redirect upon a successful password change as a query parameter (
+Access Manager redirects the user to the Oracle Identity ManagerForgot Password URL, and passes the destination URL to which Oracle Identity Manager must redirect upon a successful password change as a query parameter (backURL).

 Oracle Identity Manager asks the user the challenge questions.
 Upon providing the correct responses, the user is allowed to specify a new password.